 You need ten liters of milk to produce one kilogram of cheese.
 Thus, the annual cheese production of 900 million kilograms requires approximately 9 billion liters of milk.
 Hence, most milk production in The Netherlands is used to produce cheese.

 The annual Dutch cheese production is almost exclusively exported, and The Netherlands is one of the top global exporters of dairy products like cheese, butter, and milk.
-The value of the Dutch dairy exports exceeded Euro 7,7 billion in 2019.
+The value of Dutch dairy exports exceeded Euro 7,7 billion in 2019.

-4. How Is Traditional Dutch Cheese Made?
+4. How Is Dutch Cheese Made?

 - Pasteurization and adding rennet

 - The cow milk is pasteurized before rennet is added and mixed.
-The milk proteins will now coagulate in ± 30 minutes, forming a solid curd.
+The milk proteins will coagulate in ± 30 minutes, forming a solid curd.
 The liquid (whey) is removed and used as fertilizer.
 The curd is then washed with warm water before being put into molds.

 - Squeezing the curd